vegaprotocol/specs/user-interface/1101-BWAL-browser_wallet.md

 - I can choose to create a wallet (<a name="1101-BWAL-011" href="#1101-BWAL-011">1101-BWAL-011</a>)
 - I can choose to import an existing wallet (<a name="1101-BWAL-012" href="#1101-BWAL-012">1101-BWAL-012</a>)

+## Create wallet and key pair

+As a browser wallet user When I am using the browser wallet for the first time I want to create a new wallet (and key pair) So that I can get started using Console / another Vega dapp to trade / take part in governance

+- I am provided with a recovery phrase for my new wallet that is initially hidden from view(<a name="1101-BWAL-013" href="#1101-BWAL-013">1101-BWAL-013</a>)
+- I can see an explanation of what the recovery phrase is for and that it cannot be recovered itself (<a name="1101-BWAL-014" href="#1101-BWAL-014">1101-BWAL-014</a>)
+- I can choose when to reveal/show the recovery phrase (<a name="1101-BWAL-015" href="#1101-BWAL-015">1101-BWAL-015</a>)
+- I can copy the recovery phrase into my clipboard (<a name="1101-BWAL-016" href="#1101-BWAL-016">1101-BWAL-016</a>)
+- I can verify that I understand that Vega doesn't store and therefore can't recover this recovery phrase if I lose it (<a name="1101-BWAL-017" href="#1101-BWAL-017">1101-BWAL-017</a>)
+- I am given feedback that my wallet was successfully created (<a name="1101-BWAL-018" href="#1101-BWAL-018">1101-BWAL-018</a>)
+- I am redirected to the next step - opt in to error reporting (<a name="1101-BWAL-019" href="#1101-BWAL-019">1101-BWAL-019</a>)
+- The new Wallet name and key pair are auto generated in the background "Wallet" "Vega Key 1" (<a name="1101-BWAL-020" href="#1101-BWAL-020">1101-BWAL-020</a>)
+- When I have already created a wallet, I am redirected to the landing page where I can view that wallet (rather than the onboarding flow) (<a name="1101-BWAL-021" href="#1101-BWAL-021">1101-BWAL-021</a>)

 ## Confirm recovery phrase

 As a wallet user I want to validate I have "recorded" or saved the recovery phrase accurately So that I feel secure and confident to go ahead

-- I can confirm I have written down / saved my recovery phrase by entering parts of it again in the UI(<a name="1101-BWAL-013" href="#1101-BWAL-013">1101-BWAL-013</a>)
+- I can confirm I have written down / saved my recovery phrase by entering parts of it again in the UI(<a name="1101-BWAL-022" href="#1101-BWAL-022">1101-BWAL-022</a>)
-- There is a way to go back to see the full recovery phrase if I have written / saved it incorrectly (<a name="1101-BWAL-014" href="#1101-BWAL-014">1101-BWAL-014</a>)
+- There is a way to go back to see the full recovery phrase if I have written / saved it incorrectly (<a name="1101-BWAL-023" href="#1101-BWAL-023">1101-BWAL-023</a>)
-- I can click to continue to the next step of onboarding once I've successfully entered the relevant parts of the phrase (<a name="1101-BWAL-015" href="#1101-BWAL-015">1101-BWAL-015</a>)
+- I can click to continue to the next step of onboarding once I've successfully entered the relevant parts of the phrase (<a name="1101-BWAL-024" href="#1101-BWAL-024">1101-BWAL-024</a>)
-- There is a way to understand if the details I've entered are incorrect e.g. highlight in red (<a name="1101-BWAL-016" href="#1101-BWAL-016">1101-BWAL-016</a>)
+- There is a way to understand if the details I've entered are incorrect e.g. highlight in red (<a name="1101-BWAL-025" href="#1101-BWAL-025">1101-BWAL-025</a>)